kc-z-e-n/PopcornTogether/README.md

 <ins>Register page</ins>
 ![register page](Images/register_page.png)

 Users will register for an account on this registration page, or access the login page if they already have an account.
-The user information will be stored on MongoDb.
+Upon registration, user information will be stored on MongoDb.

 <ins>MongoDB</ins>

 ![mongodb](Images/mongodb.png)

 This project uses MongoDB Atlas, a cloud-hosted NoSQL database, to securely store and manage all user-related data.
-MongoDB’s flexible document structure makes it ideal for our needs, including handling dynamic user preferences and relationships.
+MongoDB’s flexible document structure makes it ideal for our needs, including handling dynamic user preferences.
+This is essential to our core features that provide the users functionality to curate their personal Watched List, Wishlist and Friends List, whereby data is managed through the MongoDb database.

 This includes storing the below data in order to enable ths web application's features: